KatherineMichel/katherinemichel.github.io/doc/blog/conferences/pycon-us-2026-recap.md

 Making free-threading the default: [PEP 779](https://peps.python.org/pep-0779/) includes the conditions.
 Performance, memory usage, documentation, API, library migration status matter.
 Although the process is going well, more real world experience with free-threading is needed.
 Maintainers of major packages, especially if building C extensions, should test on standard and free-threading builds and give feedback.
 This will help the Steering Council and Core Team decide when to safely switch to free-threading by default.
 In his talk about free-threading, Thomas Wouters predicts it will be after 3.16 and before 3.20.

-Versioning: after Python 3, a switch to year-based calendar versioning could happen
+Versioning: after Python 3, a switch to year-based calendar versioning could happen (sidenote: former Django Fellow Carlton Gibson [has proposed an annual release cycle and calendar versioning for Django](https://buttondown.com/carlton/archive/an-annual-release-cycle-for-django/) as well)

 <!--
-(sidenote: former Django Fellow Carlton Gibson [has proposed this for Django](https://buttondown.com/carlton/archive/an-annual-release-cycle-for-django/) as well) https://peps.python.org/pep-0602/ https://devguide.python.org/versions/
+https://peps.python.org/pep-0602/
+https://devguide.python.org/versions/